tzetan/MQCOMP3120-2021-Individual-Project/README.md

 A request sent from the frontend must contain header field named 'bob' with the value 'Bobalooba'.
 The backend server then checks if this header is present.
 If not, the API returns a 401 Unauthorized response.

 ## Deployment

+This application is deployed through Heroku, the process of publishing is documented as:

+- Make sure that `Node.js`, `npm` and `Git` are installed with the latest version, and register a Heroku account

+- Make sure that the Express server is serving on the production build of the application through:

+  - `npm run build`

+- Install Heroku CLI to login and push application to account

+- To login to Heroku through the Heroku CLI:

+  - `heroku login` which navigates to Heroku website in browser

+- A Procfile file is then needed to be added in the root directory and the following command is added:

+  - `web: node server/server.js`

+- Create the Heroku application by entering `heroku create` in the command

+- `git push heroku master` would then push the application to Heroku app

+- To open the app:
+  - `heroku open`

 ## Acknowledgement / Reference